Hi Everyone,

 YES!
 Absolutely.
 However, here’s my rule for that.

 It has to coordinate yet be something entirely different, and not two kinds of wood that clash.
-For example, like golden oak on one and special walnut butted up against it unless there’s something tying the two floors together.
+For example, like golden oak on one and special walnut butted against it unless something ties the two floors together.

 Wait, Laurel.
 Oh, please don’t do the super dark floors; they will show every speck of dust.

-***Guys, I love you, and I know you want only the best for me.
+***Guys, I love you and know you want only the best for me.
 (Well, most of you do.) ;]

 I fully understand what you’re trying to save me from.
 I have Robbie and Twiggy to eat the dust.
 Besides, there is surprisingly very little dust in this place.
 The thing is… While I adore white and super pale floors, this home keeps telling me they must be dark, rich, and lustrous.

 That’s in keeping with that sophisticated old hotel look I’m aiming for.
-This a historic home in Boston, not a beach house in Key Biscayne.
+This is a historic home in Boston, not a beach house in Key Biscayne. ;]

 Anyway, I love super dark floors, too.
 I can have pale rugs to keep things lighter.